-This is a ten-week introductory course which is open to anyone who is interested in learning how to use counselling skills and who is also interested in learning about themselves.
+This is a week-long introductory course which is open to anyone who is interested in learning how to use counselling skills and who is also interested in learning about themselves.
 These are skills that can be used at work or in your own personal life.

-If you are considering a career in counselling this course will also prepare you for taking the Minster Centre's foundation course in counselling or the fast track foundation course.
+If you are considering a career in counselling, this course will also prepare you for taking the Minster Centre's foundation course in counselling or the fast track foundation course.